zmandel/timeline-jira-google-sheets/README.md

 • Alerts when issues are not started or ended on time.

+• View timelines as regular sheets and as native timelines.

 • One click to view issue details or to open in Jira.

 • Works in "Epics & Stories" and "Stories & Subtasks" modes for issue grouping.